-The architecture of Ancient Greece and Ancient Rome is rightfully considered the cradle of European civilization.
-It was in these countries that many architectural orders originated and developed, which subsequently became models for imitation in classical architecture of different eras.
+Ancient Greek and Roman architecture is rightfully considered the cradle of European civilization.
+It was in these cultures that many architectural orders originated and developed, later becoming models for classical architecture across various eras.

-«Architecture is frozen music.
-The architecture of antiquity created the melody that humanity has been listening to for more than two millennia.
-The Greeks discovered harmony, the Romans — scale, together they determined the entire further development of European architectural thought».
+“Architecture is frozen music.
+The architecture of antiquity created a melody that humanity has been listening to for over two millennia.
+The Greeks discovered harmony, the Romans scale, and together they defined the entire subsequent development of European architectural thought.”

 — Vitruvius, ancient Roman architect and engineer

-The principles of ancient architecture, systematized by Vitruvius in his famous treatise «Ten Books on Architecture», still remain fundamental for the theory and practice of building art.
-This work, created in the 1st century BC, became the first complete description of the architectural canons of antiquity.
+The principles of ancient architecture, systematized by Vitruvius in his renowned treatise “Ten Books on Architecture”, remain foundational to the theory and practice of building art.
+Written in the 1st century BCE, this work was the first comprehensive description of ancient architectural canons.

 Features of Greek Architecture

-Greek architects were characterized by a drive for harmony, proportionality, and symmetry in architecture.
-They actively used the order system ‒ a strict set of rules for columns, entablatures, and other elements of buildings.
-The most common architectural systems in Hellenic temple buildings were the Doric, Ionic, and Corinthian orders.
+Greek architects were characterized by a pursuit of harmony, proportion, and symmetry in architecture.
+They actively used the order system—a strict set of rules for columns, entablatures, and other building elements.
+The most common architectural systems in Hellenistic temple constructions were the Doric, Ionic, and Corinthian orders.

 The Athenian Acropolis and the Parthenon

-The pinnacle of Greek architecture is rightfully considered to be the Athenian Acropolis ‒ a fortress rising above the city.
-Its main decoration is the Parthenon temple, dedicated to the goddess Athena.
+The pinnacle of Greek architecture is rightfully the Athenian Acropolis—a fortress towering over the city.
+Its main jewel is the Parthenon, a temple dedicated to the goddess Athena.
 This work of the Ionic order is distinguished by strict proportions and a harmonious combination of all elements.
-Thanks to the slight curve of the stylobate, the columns of the Parthenon create the impression that they are tilted inward, which gives the building a sense of integrity and completeness — classical proportions in their highest manifestation.
+Due to a slight curvature of the stylobate, the Parthenon’s columns appear to lean inward, giving the building a sense of unity and completeness—the epitome of classical proportions.

-In addition to the Parthenon, the masterpieces of Greek architecture include the Temple of Hera in Olympia, the Erechtheion on the Acropolis, the Temple of Hephaestus in Athens, the theater in Epidaurus, and many other examples of temple architecture.
-They are united by the pursuit of proportionality, rationality, and harmony of man with the surrounding world, which became a distinctive feature of ancient art.
+In addition to the Parthenon, masterpieces of Greek architecture include the Temple of Hera in Olympia, the Erechtheion on the Acropolis, the Temple of Hephaestus in Athens, the theater in Epidaurus, and many other examples of temple architecture.
+These are united by a striving for proportion, rationality, and harmony between humanity and the surrounding world, a hallmark of ancient art.

 The ancient style in interior design is experiencing a new wave of popularity today.
 Designers use classical architectural elements to create refined and timeless spaces.
 The most sought-after elements include: